 In March 2020, Aspira, CPW's licensing vendor, started experiencing significant delays in fulfillment of CPW products due to "shelter-in-place" orders related to COVID-19.
 This created a significant backlog in printing and mailing licenses, passes, or other CPW products.
 In order to address lengthy delays and a possible closure of the Aspira fulfillment centers, emergency regulations were initially passed on March 30, 2020 to allow the use of a TAN for proof of privilege for most of the Division's products and extended the timeframe for which a TAN is valid from 14 days to 45 days.
-Emergency rules adopted on July 16, 2020 extend the use of a TAN as proof of privilege for small game licenses, combination small game and fishing licenses, fishing licenses, waterfowl stamps, habitat stamps, annual state park passes and OHV permits, and extend the timeframe for which a TAN is valid from 14 days to 45 days.
+In light of ongoing executive orders encouraging Coloradans to stay at home, the possibility of such orders being extended, and CPW's desire to minimize in-person contact at CPW service centers, emergency rules were readopted on July 16, 2020 to extend the use of a TAN as proof of privilege for small game licenses, combination small game and fishing licenses, fishing licenses, waterfowl stamps, habitat stamps, annual state park passes and off-highway vehicle permits, and to extend the timeframe for which a TAN is valid from 14 days to 45 days.
+This action makes those emergency regulatory changes permanent.